 About The Ohio Pet Sanctuary

-The Ohio Pet Sanctuary is an unincorporated small animal rescue and pet supply store in Cincinnati, Ohio.
+The Ohio Pet Sanctuary a small animal 501(c)3 rescue and pet supply store in Cincinnati, Ohio.
 It was founded by licensed veterinary technician, Madison Schleibaum, in September of 2012.
 As her career carried her further into shelter medicine, she realized a gaping void in animal rescue.
 Shelters focus on dogs and cats with very little provided for rabbits, pocket pets, ferrets, birds, and reptiles.
 After watching streams of stray rabbits being brought into the county shelter she was working with after every Easter and post-fair season and her own two ferrets having come in as strays, the idea for The Ohio Pet Sanctuary was born.